mtraina/seven-languages-seven-weeks/week-6-clojure/day3/day3.md

 ```

 ## Atoms
 Atoms provide a way to manage changes that don't have to be coordinated.
 They don't need to manage transactions for this.
+Atoms are ***synchronous***.

 ```clojure
 (def danger (atom "Split at your own risk.")) ; 'user/danger